rosehgal/BurpExtenderDevelopmentSeries/series/Chapter8/README.md

     <p align=center>
         <img src="../../static/images/chapter8/file4.png" />
     </p>
-This UI though is not functional as, no click events are registered at all for `Decode` & `Encode` buttons.
+This UI though is not functional as no click events are registered at all for `Decode` & `Encode` buttons.